tambien/InteractiveMusic/week_01/README.md

 * Octave - the interval between one musical pitch and another with half or double its frequency.
 * Decibel - a logarithmic scale used to measure sound level.
 * Fundamental Frequency - the lowest frequency of a periodic waveform.
+* Attenuation - decrease/increase in a signal. loudness.

 ## ANALOG AUDIO